Chart Color Schemes

 Centenary Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Nine projects have been identified by AreaSearch as potentially impacting the area's performance.
-Key projects include Retirement Village (86 Units) - Single Storey, Ruthven Street Social and Affordable Housing Development, Mater Dei Primary School Early Years Precinct, and Parque Toowoomba.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects likely influencing the region.
+Notable initiatives include Retirement Village (86 Units) - Single Storey, Ruthven Street Social and Affordable Housing Development, Mater Dei Primary School Early Years Precinct, and Parque Toowoomba.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.